Did you know you can make your own hummingbird nectar in just a matter of minutes?! We highly recommend this simple DIY. Here are a few reasons why:

-2. Its incredibly inexpensive!
+2. Making your own nectar saves you money.
 As is alluded to in the linked article above, store-bought nectar has a ridiculous mark-up, considering that it can be made for pennies.
 Which leads to the last point: the easy recipe!

 3. You can whip it up with a two basic ingredients.
 The first ingredient is one cup of clean drinking water (which you should hopefully have on hand!).
 The second (and final) ingredient is a quarter cup of plain white sugar.
 That’s it.
 Sugar and water.